May 16 2016

 By now, you might be wondering if there’s a chance I’m making all this up — because, really?
 If I didn’t have photo evidence of what follows, maybe some of this stuff might be hard to believe.

 A couple weekends ago, there was a thunderous crash from upstairs while we were all in the living room.
 When Al and I looked at each other, there was actual fear on his face (something I’m not sure I’ve ever seen).
 Is someone in the house? we asked with our eyebrows, and he started up the stairs.
-Peaches went charging after him despite my protests, and a moment later she came running back out of our bedroom.
+V went charging after him despite my protests, and a moment later she came running back out of our bedroom.
 Continue reading

 Jun 10 2015